Parent page: File-based Component Libraries

 - Delete - click to delete the selected footprint.
 A dialog will open asking for confirmation before the delete occurs.

-- Edit - click to open the PCB Library Footprint dialog to edit the selected footprint.
+- Edit - click to open the Properties panel to edit the properties of the selected footprint.

 Browsing Footprint Primitives